-Lindsay is a stay at home mom to three kids and loves being a part of Expressing Motherhood.
 She was born in Los Angeles and was moved around the country with her family(corporate brat) spending most of her years in South Dakota and Iowa.
-She is now back in Los Angeles raising her kids in this complex, creative, maddening city she calls home.
+She is now back in Los Angeles raising her kids in the complex, creative, maddening city she calls home.

 Her short film “Meg” was chosen to be a part of the LA Short Film Festival.

 She loves Expressing Motherhood and thinks it’s kept her sane despite tendencies for people in her family to lose their sanity.

 Jessica Cribbs: Co-Creator